pyfsi/coconut/coupling_components/predictors/predictors.md

 x^{n+1}=\frac{5}{2}x^{n}-2x^{n-1}+\frac{1}{2}x^{n-2}.
 $$
 If no three previous solutions are available, the predictor `PredictorLinear` is used.
-This predictor is called `PredictorLegacy` as it corresponds to the 2^{nd} order extrapolator in the coupling code _Tango_.
+This predictor is called `PredictorLegacy` as it corresponds to the second order extrapolator in the coupling code _Tango_, the predecessor of _CoCoNuT_.

 ## Quadratic
 The `type` for this predictor is `predictors.quadratic`.